mohamedmajdi/3D-Object-Tracking/README.md

 ##  Work done during 3D Object Tracking project

-1. FP.1 : Match 3D Objects : to match the bounding boxes, I looped over bounding boxes in previuos frame then make sure that each of "matches" keypoints is existed in the box in both previous and current frame and based on that I would increase the number within "count" by one then after looping finish, I would choose the best math based on "count" value.
+1. FP.1 : Match 3D Objects : to match the bounding boxes, I looped over bounding boxes in previuos frame then make sure that each of "matches" keypoints is existed in the box in both previous and current frame and based on that I would increase the number within "count" by one then after looping finish, I would choose the best match based on "count" value.
 2. FP.2 : Compute Lidar-based TTC: I make a help function called "sortLidarX" to first sort the values of points so that I could use the median to calculate the TTC as It is more robust than the mean when it comes to outliers.
 3. FP.3 : Associate Keypoint Correspondences with Bounding Boxes: I first checked if the matches keypoints is contained into the box, then I took into consideration all keypoints inside the bounding boxes and store them in "matchings" and calculate dist to filter out those points by the mean distance then finally stored the filtered points into the kptMatches.
 4. FP.4 : Compute Camera-based TTC: firstly I looped over all matches and collect  current keypoints, then I looped again to get the next keypoints, then I calculated the median of  distance ratios to compute the TTC.